ronanchilvers/ronanchilvers.github.io/_posts/2016-11-29-trello-two-months-on.markdown

 # Conclusion

-Trello is great and Zapier / IFTTT / JIRA Tracker for Trello are all great, Combined together they've made a really good workflow system that suits me well.
+Trello is great and Zapier / IFTTT / JIRA Tracker for Trello are all great.
+Combined they've made a really good workflow system that suits me well.
 With a bit of extra polish it could really shine.

 [keyboard shortcuts]: https://trello.com/shortcuts
 [ifttt]: https://ifttt.com